akavi/EmbracesNestedAttributes/README.md

 #### Compatibility

-Currently, only ActiveRecord 3.2 with Ruby 2.1 is supported.
+Currently, only ActiveRecord 3.2 is supported.
 However, other versions have not been tested and may be compatible.

 ## Modules